 Material deprivation at household level

 In 2015, 17.0 % of children living with single parents in the EU-28 were severely materially deprived, compared with 9.0 % of households with dependent children (see Figure 6).
 Indicators of material deprivation provide a complementary view of children's well-being and living conditions (see Ad hoc module Material deprivation).

 With respect to types of households, at EU-28 level, households with dependent children (9.0 %) are more at risk of severe material deprivation than households without dependent children (7.2 %).
 However, households of two adults with two dependent children (5.6 %) were less at risk than in the case of households of two adults with one dependent child (6.1 %).
 On the other hand, for children living in households of the two adults with three or more dependent children, the share was 10.6 %.

 EU-SILC is the main source of information used in the European Union to develop indicators monitoring poverty and social exclusion.

 At-risk-of-poverty or social exclusion rate (AROPE): This indicator is the headline indicator to monitor the EU2020 Strategy poverty target.
-It reflects the share of the population which is either at risk of poverty, or severely materially deprived or lives in a household a very low work intensity.
+It reflects the share of the population which is either at risk of poverty, or severely materially deprived or lives in a household with very low work intensity.

 Children with migrant background: A child is considered to have a migrant background if at least one of the parents living with him/her was foreign born.
 On the other hand, a child is considered to be native-born if both parents living in the household are native-born or, if there is only one parent in the household, that parent is native-born.

-- ISCED 0 — pre-primary education
+- ISCED 0 — early childhood education

 - ISCED 1 — primary education